What You’re Getting:

 2 heads Pac Choi (Bok Choy)

-1 bunches Hakurei summer turnips
+1 bunches Hakurei summer

 1 bunches Radishes